 Long-term Environmental Change

 Course overview: Climate and the pattern of life on Earth has changed continuously for millions of years resulting in the landscapes we know today.
 Records of past environmental changes have been assembled from a variety of different paleoenivronmental indicators.
 This course focuses on the methods used for paleoenvironmental reconstruction, how Earth's climate has varied over a range of different time scales, how the biota, especially vegetation, has varied in concert with climate, and the theories that have emerged to explain those variations.
 Emphasis will be placed on data synthesis and use of models to help understand the mechanisms underlying change in natural systems.
-The main course activity will be writing of a well-researched contribution to Wikipedia.
+The main course activity will be writing of a well-researched summary of the environmental changes experienced over time in a region.

 Prerequisites: Geog 321 (Climatology) Geog 322 (Geomorphology) or Geog 323 (Biogeography)